theguruscripts/dividend_share_bot/README.md

-# dividend_share
+# dividend_share_bot
-This script can be used to share dividend for STAKING your token like BROFund, TANGENT & etc.
+This script can be used to share dividend for STAKING your token like BROFund, TANGENT & etc in Hive-Engine.

 ***
 ## Installation